dagraham/etm-dgraham/README.md

 <img src="https://raw.githubusercontent.com/dagraham/etm-dgraham/master/goals.png" alt="new" title="goals view" width="600px" hspace="20px"/>

+In this screen shot, it is currently Thursday, June 6 2024 (the 80th anniversary of D-Day).
+Following "Active" in the first line are the percentage fractions of the current week, month, quarter and year remaining as of this date.

-In this screen shot the first goal in "Active" is selected and its details panel is displayed.
-The leading "1/5q" in the main window indicates that 1 instance of the goal of 5 has been completed for the current (q)uarter.
-The trailing (2) means that 2 more completions are currently needed to get back on schedule.
-The other active goals "0/4y", "0/1w" and "0/2m" have similar interpretations but correspond to goals for (y)ear, (w)eek and (m)onth periods, respectively.
+The goal "Amet modi ..." in "Active" is selected and its details panel is displayed.
+The leading "~ 2/14w" indicates that 2 instances of the goal of 14 have been completed for the current (w)eek.
+The trailing (4) means that 4 more completions are currently needed to get back on schedule.
+Other active goals such as "~ 0/10q", "~ 1/4y" and "~ 0/2m" have similar interpretations but correspond to goals for (q)uarter, (y)ear and (m)onth periods, respectively.

-Active goals are sorted in descending order by the fraction of the relevant period that has passed and are given a color indicating number of completions needed to be on schedule: red for 2 or more, yellow for 1 and blue otherwise.
+In the details panel,

+    @q 14w: 20-40

+sets a goal of "14" instances per week.
+The following ": 20-40" indicates that this goal is to apply each year only to week numbers 20, 21, 22, ..., 40.
+Alternatively, a comma separated list of relevant week numbers such as "10, 15, 27" could be used.
+Such period restrictions can also be used for months (1, 2, ...
+12) and quarters (1, 2, 3, 4).
+Absent such a restriction, a goal applies to all periods.

+Active goals are sorted in descending order by the degree to which the goal is currently behind schedule.
+Suppose `goal` is the numeric goal for the period, e.g, 14, `days` is the length of the period, e.g., 7, `day` is the number of days in the period that have currently passed, e.g., 3 for Thursday and `done` is the current number of completions, e.g., 2.
+Then, again for the example, `goal/days = 14/7 = 2` is the initial rate at which completions were scheduled.
+As of the current moment,

+    (quota - done)/(days - day) = (14 - 2)/(7 - 3) = 3

+the rate at which the remaining completions must occur per remaining day is 3 which is `3/2 = 1.5` times as great as the initial completion rate.
+This ratio of the needed current completion rate relative to the initial completion rate is the measure used for "behind schedule".

+* behind schedule >= 2: very late, color red
+* 2 >= behind schedule >= 4/3: late, color yellow
+* 4/3 > behind schedule: on time, color blue

-All the normal commands are available and, additionally, these commands are available when a goal is selected:
+Goals view is a normal *etm* view and all the normal commands are available.
+Additionally, these commands are available when a goal is selected:
 - F:  increment the completion count for the current period (by incrementing the count for the current period in @h).
 - ^a: toggle the active/paused status by reversing the sign of the quota component of @q.
 Goals with negative quotas are regarded as *paused* and are displayed in a separate category.
 - ^e: end the goal by setting the quota component of `@q` equal to zero.
-Goals with zero quotas (or goals with quotas specifying a number of periods that has expired) are regarded as *ended* and are also displayed in a separate category.
-A *goal* could, of course, be deleted but this would also delete the history of completions.
+Goals with zero quotas are regarded as *ended* and are also displayed in a separate category.
+(A *goal* could, of course, be deleted but this would also delete the history of completions.)

 [↺ contents](#contents)